 · Developing mutual cultural exchange and cooperation between documentary filmmakers from Latvia and the world.

-· Presenting contemporary auteur documentary film from both Latvia and around the globe.
+· Presenting contemporary auteur documentary films from around the globe in Latvia.

-· Raising the status of documentary cinema and demonstrating its significance to societal life.
-To actively bring viewer attention to documentary cinema.
+· Raising the status of documentary cinema and its significance to the life of the society.
+Attracting attention of the audience to documentary cinema.

-· To find and promote new documentary film trends, currents, and rising names.
+· Finding and promoting new documentary film trends, currents, and rising names.

-· Translation into English, Latvian and Russian is provided for all films.
+· Translation into Latvian and English is provided for all festival events.

 · The working language of all professional panels and symposiums is English.